 This delicious salmon pot pie with spinach and leek is the perfect dish to enjoy on a cold day.
 It’s warming, filling and full of veg so you won’t have to make any sides or salad.

-Can I use salmon leftovers in this recipe
+Can I use salmon leftovers in salmon pot pie

 Yes, you can!
 This easy fish pie is an ideal recipe for using up salmon leftovers.
 It will save you time and you’ll have another meal out of your leftovers.
 But it’s also very easy to prepare salmon from raw.
 Simply season, drizzle with lemon juice and bake in a preheated oven for 15 minutes (see Instructions for details).
 And while the salmon is in the oven you can prepare the sweet potato.